danbatiste/ClusterMail/README.md

 # ClusterMail
 Email spammer with domain-specific language for the purpose of creating custom macros.
-Compatible with Python version 2.x and 3.x.
+Compatible with Python versions 2.x and 3.x.

 # Getting Started
 #### Installation